pramodvu1502/66-svmgr-gentoo-overlay/README.md

-# NOTE:
-This repo might get shifted soon onto another git-website.
-Kindly keep an eye on this README.

 # 66-svmgr-gentoo-overlay
 The git repo containing a gentoo overlay for 66 packages... until accepted by Gentoo upstream repo.

-`66-dbus-launch` in `sys-apps/66-tools[dbus]` is a replacement to `dbus-broker-launcher` in `sys-apps/dbus-broker[launcher]`. `dbus-broker` is systemd-independent, while the launcher is deeply intertwined into systemd.
-The 66-dbus-launch uses 66 instead, providing all functions like dbus-activation.
-`sys-apps/66-tools[dbus]` on musl with `sys-apps/dbus-broker[-launcher]` and `sys-libs/basu` have some minor issues.
-The QA-report which is complaining of this isn't descriptive enough.
-[I just removed dbus-broker from RDEPEND for now...
-I have removed the dependency on dbus-broker and added explicit `elog` messages in `pkg_setup` asking users to install as needed.

-Basically, the entire package has been masked just because a useflag depends on systemd

-Users of this repo, kindly help with those issues...
-I can be contacted via <pramodvu1502@proton.me>.

 # Adding the overlay on your system
 Provided that `app-eselect/eselect-repository` is installed (It *will* be on 99% systems), this will work for most users.